-The same Carriage can be (not compulsory) used for Dressage, Cones and Marathon, provided they meet the requirements set under Art 937.3 and 937.4 for CAI2 and above (See Article 936).
-For Single classes, the groom must sit in the middle behind or beside the Driver during the Cones Competitions.
-For Pair Classes, the groom must seat in the middle when using a Marathon-type carriage.
+The same Carriage can be (not compulsory) used for Dressage, Cones and Marathon, provided they meet the requirements set under Art 937.3 and 937.4 for CAI2\ and above (See Article 936).
+For Single classes, the Groom must sit in the middle behind or beside the Driver during the Cones Competitions.
+For Pair Classes, the Groom must seat in the middle when using a Marathon-type carriage.

-3 Clarification Note: For the avoidance of doubt, a maximum of two (2) carriages, which must meet the requirements set out in Article 937, can be used in a Driving Event.
+&lt;sup>3 Clarification Note: For the avoidance of doubt, a maximum of two (2) carriages, which must meet the requirements set out in Article 937, can be used in a Driving Event.
 For the Cones Competition, only a Dressage Carriage or a Marathon Carriage which meets the requirements in Article 937 can be used.

 - 3.1.
 Artificial extensions to increase the measured width of a Carriage are not permitted in Cones. - 3.2.
-All carriages must be measured as soon as the Athlete has left the competition arena.
+All carriages must be measured as soon as the Athlete has left the competition arena. - 4.
+Marathon Carriages must comply with the following:

-4. Marathon Carriages must comply with the following:
+Min Min.

-Class Wheels Min Weight Grooms Min.
-Width
+Class Wheels Weight Grooms Width

-Horse Four-in-Hand 1 500 kg 1 2 behind 125 cm
+Horse Four-in-Hand 1 600 kg 2 behind 125 cm

-Pony Four-in-Hand 4 300 kg 2 Defillio
+Pony Four-in-Hand 4 300 kg z berind 125 cm

-Horse Pair 1 300 kg 1 1 behind 125 cm
+Horse Pair 1 350 kg 1 behind 125 cm

-Pony Pair 4 200 kg 1 1 Defillio
+Pony Pair 4 225 kg I Definita

 Horse Single 1 150 kg 1 behind 125 cm

-Pony Single 4 90 kg 1 Defillio 123 (111
+Pony Single 4 90 kg r penna 125 Cm